Radiative transfer

 In the diffusion approximation, the radiative transport equation is

-In the stationary case this yields a Helmholtz equation
+In the stationary case this reduces to a Helmholtz equation

 Implementation